syncfusion-content/js-api-docs/api/js/ejMediaPlayer.md

 {:#members:cssclass}

-Sets the root CSS class for Media Player theme, which is used to customize.
+Sets the root CSS class for media player theme, which is used to customize alignment, color, and more.